stuycs-gh-classrooms/10-nextcs-p01-uno-avocado/README.md

 - Reset screen
 - Customizability (ideas: color of paddle, ball, design of bricks)
 - Easter egg after breaking 100 bricks
 - Auto win feature, afterwards pulls a pop up "You win, Cheater!"
+- Ability to alter size of ball

 ### Array Usage
 How will you be using arrays in this project?

 1D Array:
-- YOUR ANSER HERE
+- Paddle

 2D Array:
-- YOUR ANSWER HERE
+- Grid of bricks/tiles

 ### Controls